Unilever Philippines: Logo

-Unilever changed the format in 1997, where it created 2 flat tires shaped into a U, with a handwritten typeface and color blue icon, the brand is now developed by Total Quality for this real logo.
+Unilever changed the format in 1997, where it created 2 towers shaped into a U, with a handwritten typeface and color blue icon, the brand is now developed by Total Quality for this real logo.
 The logo had been in use until June 2004.

 The company started using the current Unilever corporate logo starting July 2004 and was designed by the brand consultancy Wolff Olins.
 It is composed of 25 icons woven together to create a U shape.

 Marketing

-Between early 1998 and mid-2009, each TV commercial of any Unilever brand it says at the end of commercial (with logo and voice over plus moments of silence, especially when it's on blue color on a white background): "From Unilever."
-Because the logo then was changed in 1997 and returned in 2020 after the Unilever-PRC logo to make a new image, the word "from Unilever" came from 1998.
-Later, the Unilever logo will appear after peeling in any edge in the end of the commercial, and currently using the "flip" after the commercial ends, starting in 2011.
-In 2020, the logo currently uses the "upward dice" version replacing the "flip".
+Between early 1998 and mid-2010, almost every TV commercial of any Unilever brand has an outro with the company logo and a voiceover that says: "From Unilever."
+Later, the Unilever logo will appear through peeling either at the upper-left or right of the screen at the end of every commercial in 2007, and in the form of a flipping ribbon in 2011.
+Since 2020, the logo currently uses the "upward dice" version replacing the "flip".